Prerequisites

 5. Receive the Redirect Response

-- Pleo redirects the browser back to your
+If the user approves access:- Pleo redirects the browser back to your

-- An authorisation code is included in the query parameters.
+redirect_uri. - An authorisation code is included in the query parameters.

 - The original

-state value is returned unchanged.
+statevalue is returned unchanged.

 - The redirect contains an error.